 Flat Foot Surgery in Singapore

 Also known as pes planus, flat feet can be either an inherited condition or a result of physical injury or illnesses such as diabetes and rheumatoid arthritis.
 This can cause problems in both children and adults.
-A flat foot can lead to pain in the legs, back, hips and other parts of the body as well as cause abnormal wear on your shoes or foot deformities like bunions.
+A flat foot can lead to pain in other parts of the body as well as cause abnormal wear on your shoes or foot deformities like bunions.

 In the case of bunions, your doctor may also suggest minimally invasive bunion surgery, depending on the severity of the bump.